European stocks take break after rally, German utilities shine

 blue-chip index DAX outperform Europe.
 The index, which remains

-some 20 percent below a record high reached in April, ended up
+some 20 percent below a record high reached in April, was little

 Hampstead Capital hedge fund manager Lex Van Dam said the